Janille Sandy

 As an ESL and English tutor for students at all levels, I believe in a patient, supportive, and interactive teaching style.
 I strive to create a creative and adaptable learning environment that caters to each student's individual needs and goals.
 I incorporate peer reviews to promote constructive feedback and a sense of community in my sessions.
 Additionally, I select reading materials based on student preferences, from fiction to technical writing, to keep them engaged and motivated.
 I provide personalized feedback with comments on strengths and areas for improvement in essays to help students grow and develop their language skills effectively.

-English concept taught by Janille
+English concepts taught by Janille

 The Student and Tutor reviewed punctuation rules, including the use of capital letters, full stops, question marks, exclamation points, commas, and apostrophes.
 The Student practiced identifying the correct punctuation marks in sentences and received feedback, achieving 80% accuracy on the second set of practice questions.
 The next lesson will cover contractions.